 1. Measure at home with the shoes that your child will be wearing to the park.
 Rest back against a flat wall, heels completely to the wall for the most accurate height reading.
 Don’t stretch, tip-toe or raise your chin!

 What if your child is SO close to the requirement?
 If we’re talking centimeters, have your child wear tennis shoes with a thicker sole instead of flat sandals.
 For more tips (and to find out if the Disneyland ride heights marker is accurate), click through to my friend Becca at This Crazy Adventure Called Life.

-2. Scan the list of Disney ride height limits and take note of what your children will or will not be able to ride.
+2. Scan the list of Disneyland ride heights limits and take note of what your children will or will not be able to ride.
 Keep scrolling, I have them ALL listed in a height requirement chart below!

 3. Let your kids know in advance what rides they will be able to go on and which ones they aren’t tall enough for.
 You don’t want any disappointed thrill seekers on their Disney day when they discover that they miss the height requirement for Guardians of the Galaxy: Mission Breakout! by an inch!